ikavodo/audio_denoising/README.md

 2. **Visualization**: The `train.py` script also provides an option to visualize training and testing losses.
 Check the script for details.

 ---

+[1] Eloi Moliner, & Vesa Välimäki.
+(2022).
+A Two-Stage U-Net for High-Fidelity Denoising of Historical Recordings.